flutter/flutter/specs/pointer.md

 ------------

-When a wheel input device is turned, a ``WheelEvent`` event that bubbles is fired at the application's document, with the following
+When a wheel input device is turned, a ``WheelEvent`` event that doesn't bubble is fired at the application's document, with the following fields:
-fields:

           wheel: an integer assigned to this wheel by the system.
 The same wheel on the same system must always be given